franzos/goFranz/_work/pantherx-os.md

 With it's own, light-weight desktop environment, a set of highly polished, homegrown applications , and access to thousands more trough Software, PantherX is set to become your next, and last (Desktop) OS.

+## The challenge

+- Lightweight, secure, modern OS
+- Innovative yet stable technologies like Cap'n Proto
+- Fast, easy to use Desktop environment
+- Roll-back & system time travel

+_I'm the founder of PantherX.
+We're a team of 6 and work on this full-time._

 Find out more at [pantherx.org](https://www.pantherx.org/)